August 15th, 2008 3 Comments

 Be miserable or motivate yourself.
 Be helpless or in control.
 Blame someone or take responsibility.
 These are examples of two ways you can see your life.
 One way leads to happiness, the other to dissatisfaction.

-I’m working through this weekend with my project team to complete an approaching deadline.
-At one point in time, I would have seen working the weekend as “This isn’t fair, my free time is being used to benefit the company I work for.”
-Now, I take responsibility and see it as “This is a rewarding opportunity to push my limits, learn and grow.”
-I chose my career knowing that it would involve lots of travel and the potential for long hours and weekend work.
+Have to work this weekend complete an approaching deadline?
+You could see this as “This isn’t fair, my free time is being used to benefit the company I work for.”
+Or, you could take responsibility and see it as “This is a rewarding opportunity to push my limits, learn and grow.”
 There is no reason to cope in your career (or anything else)- either change your mindset about it, or change it.

 Optimism versus Pessimism